Tag: antique Izannah Wakler dolls

 If you are a subscriber your copy of the magazine should be arriving in your mailbox any day. ❤ A single copy of this issue can be purchased from Antique Doll Collector for $10 postage paid by emailing adcsubs@gmail.com or calling 631-261-4100.
 Copies should also be available in some Barnes & Noble stores in a week or two.

-We hope you enjoy reading about us in the March 2018 issue of Antique Doll Collector magazine. ❤
+Look for My Article in the March 2018 Issue of Antique Doll Collector Magazine

 I have an article about the Izannah Walker exhibit that I curated at the Jenny Lind Doll Show last October in the March issue of Antique Doll Collector.
 Here is a sneak peek of the cover and contents page.
 The magazine should start mailing to subscribers on 2/22 and be for sale at Barnes and Noble in early March. ❤ Well known Izannah Walker biographer, Monica Bessette, has written a companion article entitled Izannah Dreams, also in the March issue.
 I can’t wait to read it!